 Effective High-Performance Computing & Data Analytics with GPUs

-The Swiss National Supercomputing Centre and Università della Svizzera italiana are pleased to announce that the annual Summer School will be held from July 15 to July 25, 2019 at the Steger Center in Riva San Vitale, located in the Italian area of Switzerland.
+The Swiss National Supercomputing Centre and Università della Svizzera italiana are pleased to announce that the annual Summer School will be held from July 13 to July 24, 2020 at the Steger Center in Riva San Vitale, located in the Italian speaking area of Switzerland.

 This summer school will focus on the effective exploitation of state-of-the-art hybrid High-Performance Computing (HPC) systems with a special focus on Data Analytics.
-The content of the course is tailored for intermediate graduate students (students with a Master’s degree, Ph.D. students, and early stage postdocs) interested in both learning parallel programming models, and having hands-on experience using HPC systems.
+The content of the course is tailored for intermediate graduate students (3rd year Bachelor's students, Master’s students, Ph.D students, and early stage Postdocs) interested in both learning parallel programming models, and having hands-on experience using HPC systems.
 Starting from an introductory explanation of the available systems at CSCS, the course will progress to more applied topics such as parallel programming on accelerators, code optimization, scientific libraries, and deep learning software frameworks.

 The following topics will be covered: